 Thanks to new technology and advancements in genetics, there are new and improved ways of getting the desired cannabis plant that doesn’t require any backcrossing.
 According to BATS, a new hybridization method called Restriction Fragment Length Polymorphism (RFLP) has risen in the plant and even the human genetics dilemma.
 This makes hybridization a faster process because the plants are subjected to human control.

 Restriction Fragment Length Polymorphism has a few downsides though amid its enormous amount of advantages.
 It is a very price consuming process.
 The ordinary breeder cannot perform this process because it requires specialized equipment.
 Not only is specialized equipment a requirement, but also it requires a specialized person that knows what he or she is doing.
 If you are willing to put out the money for Restriction Fragment Length Polymorphism, then go for it.
-It might be worth it in the long run if you don’t mind raising the prices of your cannabis plants in order to pay for this hybridization method.
+It might be worth it in the long run if you don’t mind raising the prices of your cannabis plants to pay for this hybridization method.

-Hybridization of autoflowering cannabis seeds in Canada is a very in-demand business because people nowadays are looking for specific effects that could help with whatever they are going through.
+Hybrid autoflowering cannabis seeds in Canada is a very in-demand business because people nowadays are looking for specific effects that could help with whatever they are going through.
 Not only to help the buyer with whatever his or her needs are but also hybridization can help the buyer get the certain taste he or she is looking for.
 Whether you prefer the old method or new method is up to what you are willing to do.

 The old method may be cheaper in the sense that the breeder does not have to spend so much on expensive equipment or hire a specialized scientist, but he or she will have to run the risk of wasting a potential income-generating harvest.
 The new method may be a better option if the breeder wants to produce the desire autoflowering cannabis plant quicker and more efficiently, but he or she will have to spend a little extra for all of the required equipment and people.